-F-3 POLICY: Persons with Disabilities
+F-3 POLICY: Access

 - 1. The BCSSA is committed to providing opportunities for Persons with Physical, Sensory or Intellectual Disabilities to participate in speed skating.
-Working together with Persons with Disabilities, we will provide education for our membership and be creative and innovative in approach in order to meet the common goal of integration and independence. - 2.
-A member of the Club and Membership Development committee will monitor BCSSA programs to identify areas where access to the sport is not open to all and to advise the Board of same.
+Working together we will provide education for our membership and be creative and innovative in approach in order to meet the common goal of integration and independence. - 2.
+The Executive Director working with the Sport Administrator will monitor BCSSA programs to identify areas where access to the sport is not open to all and advise the Board of same.

-F-3 PROCEDURE: Persons with Disabilities
+F-3 PROCEDURE: Access